ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 We use the tool <a href="https://github.com/ARMmbed/mbed-os/tree/master/tools/arm_pack_manager" target="_blank">ArmPackManager</a> to parse CMSIS Packs for target information. <a href="https://github.com/ARMmbed/mbed-os/blob/master/tools/arm_pack_manager/index.json" target="_blank">`index.json`</a> stores the parsed information from the <a href="http://www.keil.com/pack/doc/CMSIS/Pack/html/" target="_blank">PDSC (Pack Description</a> retrieved from each CMSIS Pack.

 The <a href="/docs/v5.6/reference/contributing-target.html">`"device_name"`</a> attribute it `targets.json` maps from a target in Mbed OS to a device in a CMSIS Pack.
-To support IAR and uVision exports for your target, You must add a `"device_name"` field in `targets.json` containing this key.
+To support IAR and uVision exports for your target, you must add a `"device_name"` field in `targets.json` containing this key.

 <a href="http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc" target="_blank">http://www.keil.com/pack/Keil.Kinetis_K20_DFP.pdsc</a> is the PDSC that contains TEENSY_31 device (MK20DX256xxx7).
 ArmPackManager has parsed this PDSC, and `index.json` stores the device information.
 The device information begins on line 156 of the `.pdsc` file: